Sugarcane

 (Sporisorium scitamineum)

-• Sugarcane smut converts the growing apical bud of an infected cane into a long, curved black whip of fungal spores at the grand growth stage.
+• Sugarcane smut turns the growing apical bud of an infected cane into a long, curved black whip of fungal spores at the grand growth stage.

 • The infected cane produces no harvestable material, only sterile, spore-bearing structures.

-• Spores are released by wind and rain, infecting healthy setts and buds of neighbouring plants.
+• Spores spread by wind and rain, infecting healthy setts and buds of nearby plants.

-• Treat setts by soaking in Carbendazim 50 WP solution (Systemic Fungicide — Benzimidazole, FRAC Group 1) @ 1 g/litre for 10 minutes before planting to eliminate externally-carried spore inoculum.
+• Treat setts by soaking in Carbendazim 50 WP solution (Systemic Fungicide — Benzimidazole) @ 1 g/litre for 10 minutes before planting to remove externally carried spore inoculum.

-• Remove and burn black-whip plants immediately upon detection, as the spore mass on the whip tip releases millions of spores at the slightest disturbance.
+• Remove and burn black-whip plants immediately after detection, as the whip tip releases millions of spores even at the slightest disturbance.

 5. Waterlogging / Flooding